Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

 | Leo | 36 years old | None | Salaried pilot |

 The objective was to compare the different perspectives of practitioners in the field regarding the research areas.
-The interviews, which fell somewhere between biographical interviews (Becker, 1966) and explanatory interviews (Vermesh, 2008), were conducted using an interview guide covering four themes: the respondent’s status; handi-skiing and the joy of skiing; the relationship between the pilot and the handi-skier in relation to the concept of autonomy; and the destigmatization of disability through this practice, referencing the concept of the “handi-capable” (Richard and André, 2017), a notion defined below.
-The questions and follow-ups were adjusted throughout the study.
-The sampling of interviews was conducted “naturally” during the trip, while ensuring the desired diversity criteria were met.
-We took care to reflect this diversity of profiles by interviewing disabled skiers, industry professionals, and volunteers—men and women of all ages.
-Consequently, following a thematic analysis based on data coding (Mucchielli, 1977), I observed similarities in their perspectives or, conversely, genuine contrasts in their discourse.
+The interviews, which fell somewhere between a biographical interview (Becker, 1966) and an explanatory interview (Vermesh, 2008), were conducted using an interview guide covering four themes: the respondent’s status; wheelchair skiing and the joy of skiing; the relationship between the pilot and the wheelchair skier in relation to the concept of autonomy; and the destigmatization of disability through this practice, referring to the concept of the “handi-capable” (Richard and André, 2017), a notion defined below.
+The questions and follow-up prompts were adjusted throughout the study.
+The selection of interview participants occurred “naturally” during the trip, while ensuring that the desired diversity criteria were met.
+We took care to reflect this diversity of profiles by interviewing disabled skiers, professionals in the field, and volunteers—both men and women of all ages.
+Consequently, following a thematic analysis based on data coding (Mucchielli, 1977), I was able to identify similarities in their perspectives or, conversely, genuine contrasts in their discourse.

 Wheelchair skiing: How much independence do participants have?

-“It’s great because you rediscover the joy of gliding, the joy of going downhill, the joy of finally hitting that bump exactly where you want to.”
+“It’s great because you rediscover the joy of gliding, the joy of going downhill, the joy of finally being able to tackle that bump exactly where you want to.”
 (Man, quadriplegic)

-Autonomy stems from a desire or need felt by an individual.
-If the individual can satisfy that need on their own, we refer to it as independence.
-However, if the individual is unable to satisfy that need on their own, they will develop a strategy to manage it.
-We will refer to this as autonomy or interdependence (Loher, 2015).
-In the practice of adaptive skiing, if the skier cannot operate the chairlift on their own but develops a strategy to do so—through a pilot or other means—then autonomy is indeed present.
-The adaptive skier will have had the freedom to choose, thanks to managing the assistance they need to fulfill their desire.
-Indeed, some adaptive skiers seek this autonomy, while others prefer so-called “recreational” skiing.
+Autonomy stems from a desire or need felt by a person.
+If that person can satisfy it on their own, we refer to it as independence.
+However, if the individual is unable to satisfy it on their own, they will develop a strategy to manage their need.
+We refer to this as autonomy or interdependence (Loher, 2015).
+In the practice of adaptive skiing, if the skier cannot operate the wheelchair on their own but develops a strategy to do so—whether through a pilot or other means—then autonomy is indeed present.
+The wheelchair skier will have had the freedom to choose, thanks to their ability to manage the assistance they need to fulfill their desire.
+Indeed, some wheelchair skiers seek this autonomy, while others prefer what is known as “recreational” skiing.

 “There isn’t really a process of learning true independence.
 Because as a quadriplegic, I was mostly there to give directions using the highlighters.
-And they were the ones actually handling the gliding behind me.
+And they were the ones actually controlling the glide behind me.
 So they were steering me, but I’d call it assisted steering.
-I, I, I set the direction, and he, he steers the chassis so that it turns where I want to go, that’s it.”
-(Man, quadriplegic)
+I’d set the direction, and he’d adjust the chassis so it would turn where I wanted to go—that’s it.”
+(Male, quadriplegic)

-Ultimately, as Winance points out, “An autonomous person is not someone who decides and acts alone, but rather someone whose decision-making power and capacity for action are supported by multiple relationships (social, technical, institutional, symbolic, etc.)” (2007, p.
+Ultimately, as Winance points out, “An autonomous person is not someone who decides and acts alone, but someone whose decision-making power and capacity for action are supported by multiple relationships (social, technical, institutional, symbolic, etc.)” (2007, p.
 84).
-It is therefore through the combination of several factors, such as equipment and the pilot (Reichhart, 2013), that the disabled skier can achieve a form of autonomy, thereby creating conditions of capability that some authors refer to as “handi-capable” (Richard and André, 2017).
+It is therefore through the combination of several factors—such as equipment and the pilot (Reichhart, 2013)—that the para-skiier can achieve a form of autonomy, thereby creating conditions of capability that some authors refer to as “handi-capable” (Richard and André, 2017).
 The technological and human facilitators mentioned above make it possible to overcome the obstacles encountered daily by people with functional disabilities.

-An activity described as “independent” but performed in a dependent manner by the cross-country skier.
+An activity described as “independent” but performed in a dependent manner by the hand skier.

-“How am I supposed to become more independent if he’s not there to show me exactly where my limits are?”
+“How do you expect me to become more independent if he’s not there to show me exactly where my limits are?”
 (Man, quadriplegic)

 The concept of dependence for a person with a disability is often defined as the opposite of autonomy (Henrard, 2016).
-However, he also notes that dependency is not the opposite of autonomy, since interdependent relationships exist between people.
-This concept of dependency is difficult to define due to the varying meanings attributed to it, depending on the disciplines that study it (Ennuyer, 2022).
+However, he also notes that dependence is not the opposite of autonomy, since interdependent relationships exist between people.
+This concept of dependence is difficult to define due to the varying meanings attributed to it, depending on the disciplines that study it (Ennuyer, 2022).
 Henrard proposes the following definition: “Dependence is generally a situation in which the action of a third party is necessary for a person to achieve the goals they have set for themselves” (2012, p.
 151).
-In the context of adaptive skiing, these goals set by the skier thus fall under the form of autonomy mentioned earlier.
-Nevertheless, in order to achieve these objectives, the handiskier appears to be dependent on certain factors.
-Indeed, as Fougeyrollas (2011) points out, disability, previously considered a characteristic of the individual (physical or functional difference), led to stigmatization or exclusion.
-However, we now know that environmental factors have a significant impact on the process of disability production.
+In the context of adaptive skiing, these goals set by the skier thus relate to a form of autonomy discussed earlier.
+Nevertheless, in order to achieve these goals, the handiski athlete appears to be dependent on certain factors.
+Indeed, as Fougeyrollas (2011) points out, disability—previously considered a characteristic of the individual (a physical or functional difference)—led to stigmatization or exclusion.
+However, we now know that environmental factors have a significant impact on the process by which disability is constructed.
 A person with disabilities is thus confronted daily with external barriers that place them in a “situation of disability”—the opposite of full social participation.

-To address these various challenges, we are seeing an increase in environmental accommodations that make tourist activities accessible to all people with disabilities.
-Reichhart (2013) distinguishes three types: architectural facilitators related to the physical accessibility of the space (chairlifts, access ramps, etc.), technological facilitators and adapted sports and recreational equipment resulting from technological advancements and innovations (wheelchairs for skiing, swimming, etc.), and human facilitators (supportive attitudes, training for instructors, etc.).
-These three types of factors, on which a disabled skier depends to achieve independent participation, align with the definition of the concept of dependency proposed by Winance.
-According to the author, “… a dependent person is one who, following an illness or accident, is no longer able to perform the various activities of daily life (physical, social, etc.) without resorting to assistance” (2007, p.
+To address these various challenges, we are seeing an increase in environmental accommodations that enable people with disabilities to participate in tourism activities.
+Reichhart (2013) identifies three types: architectural aids related to the physical accessibility of spaces (chairlifts, access ramps, etc.); technological aids and adapted sports and recreational equipment resulting from technological advances and innovations (wheelchairs for skiing, swimming, etc.), and human facilitators (supportive attitudes, training for instructors, etc.).
+These three types of factors, on which a disabled skier depends to engage in the sport independently, align with Winance’s definition of the concept of dependency.
+According to the author, “… a dependent person is one who, following an illness or accident, is no longer able to perform the various activities of daily living (physical, social, etc.) without resorting to assistance” (2007, p.
 84).
-This material, technological, and human assistance, tailored to the specific needs of the para-skier, compensates for their disability—more specifically, for the functional consequences of their impairments (Perera et al., 2020)—thereby promoting their autonomy.
+These material, technological, and human aids, tailored to the specific needs of the para-skier, serve to compensate for the para-skier’s disability—more specifically, the functional consequences of their impairments (Perera et al., 2020)—in order to promote their autonomy.

-Ultimately, despite the fact that it is considered an independent activity, a hand skier is dependent on the equipment and the environment in which they practice, which must be more or less suited to their specific needs.
+Ultimately, despite what is considered an independent activity, a para-skier is dependent on the equipment and the environment in which they practice, which may or may not be well-suited to their specific needs.
 Furthermore, there is a significant degree of dependence on the guide.
-The concept of the hand skier/guide partnership emerged during the interviews.
-Referred to as a “pair” or “duo,” a strong bond is mentioned between these two individuals, enabling access to a variety of experiences.
+The concept of the para-skier/guide partnership emerged during the interviews.
+Referred to as a “pair” or “duo,” a strong bond is described between these two individuals, enabling access to a variety of experiences.
 One para-skier even suggested the term “osmosis” with the guide.
-Depending on the guide’s training and sensitivity, their behavior may or may not facilitate the transition to a more independent practice.
-As Winance notes, “… the concept of dependency refers either to the person’s functional disabilities … or to their relationship, of varying intensity, with a medical, social, or technical device that compensates for their disabilities” (2007, p.
+Depending on the guide’s training and sensitivity, their behavior may or may not facilitate the para-skier’s transition to a more independent practice.
+As Winance notes, “… the concept of dependence refers either to a person’s functional disabilities … or to their relationship—more or less intense—with a medical, social, or technical device that compensates for their disabilities” (2007, p.
 84).
 These “disabilities” discussed by the author seem worth analyzing from another perspective: that of “handi-capability.”

-The concept of “handi-capable” offers a new perspective on the body, no longer viewed as disabled, but as “capable in a different way” (Richard and André, 2017).
-Within the practice of adaptive skiing, this perspective is fostered by the notion of autonomy mentioned above.
+The concept of “handi-capable” offers a new perspective on the body, no longer viewed as incapacitated, but as “capable in a different way” (Richard and André, 2017).
+In the practice of adaptive skiing, this perspective is fostered by the concept of autonomy mentioned above.
 As one adaptive skier puts it: “… it completely demystifies everything… where many see a barrier, it’s actually the opposite!”
 (Male, quadriplegic).
-Society’s view of disability and the limitations it imposes is thus turned on its head.
-It is therefore thanks to various factors that the adaptive skier is seen as “differently capable” (Richard and André, 2017).
+Society’s view of disability and the limitations it is thought to impose is thus turned on its head.
+It is therefore thanks to various factors that the adaptive skier is seen as “capable in a different way” (Richard and André, 2017).
 This expression, of Mauritian origin, highlights the extraordinary potential of individuals’ so-called “different” but very real abilities.
-According to Perera and Le Roux, “Expectations of autonomy and athleticism, combined with the inventiveness of para-athletes, create ‘handi-capable’ conditions…” (2021, p.12).
+According to Perera and Le Roux, “Expectations of autonomy and athleticism, combined with the inventiveness of para-athletes, create ‘handi-capable’ conditions…” (2021, p.
+12).
 These conditions offer new experiences of the self and one’s body.
 According to Richard and André (2017), “the ‘handi-capable body’ offers, more than just an ‘augmented human,’ new forms of capabilities.
 It experiments with new possibilities of ‘being in the world.’
-It consequently allows for the construction of a distinct identity affirming a capable self (Perera, Le Roux, 2021).
+It consequently enables the construction of a distinct identity that affirms a capable self (Perera, Le Roux, 2021).”
 The person is then seen for their abilities.
-This shift in perspective would thus allow for a certain form of destigmatization regarding disability.
-As one disabled skier points out, during the activity “there are no more stares.
+This shift in perspective would thus enable a certain form of destigmatization regarding disability.
+As one disabled skier points out, during the activity, “there are no more stares.
 There is no longer sitting or standing.”
 Nevertheless, this is not as utopian as one might think.

 Indeed, society’s stigmatization of people with disabilities could hinder the self-worth of individuals in ski chairs.
-According to Goffman (1975), a stigma refers to “an attribute that casts profound discredit” on the stigmatized person.
-Whether in the city or in the mountains, it is difficult to avoid these stares because, as Goffman (1963) explains, among stigmatized people, there are those who are “discreditable”—meaning the stigma is not immediately visible—and those who are “discredited,” whose stigma is directly visible.
-Being in a ski wheelchair thus reduces the person to being discredited.
-This could be a way of responding to the stares of others (able-bodied skiers, ski patrollers, etc.), which can sometimes be quite awkward.
+According to Goffman (1975), a stigma refers to “an attribute that brings profound discredit” upon the stigmatized person.
+Whether in the city or in the mountains, it is difficult to avoid these stares because, as Goffman (1963) explains, among stigmatized individuals, there are those who are “discreditable”—meaning their stigma is not immediately visible—and those who are “discredited,” whose stigma is immediately apparent.
+Being in a ski wheelchair thus reduces the person to a state of discredit.
+This could be one way of responding to the stares of others (able-bodied skiers, ski patrollers, etc.), which can sometimes be quite tactless.

 As one hand skier mentioned during an interview, “That’s where the barrier of disability comes down!”
 (Male, quadriplegic).
 Indeed, as mentioned earlier, strong labels are assigned to people with disabilities, creating this “barrier of disability.”
-These labels lie at the heart of the negative perceptions of physical disability that society has internalized.
-In 2005, Marcellini asserted that what gives meaning to disability are the incapacities and social disadvantages associated with it.
+These labels lie at the heart of society’s negative perceptions of physical disability.
+In 2005, Marcellini asserted that what gives meaning to disability are the limitations and social disadvantages associated with it.
 Nevertheless, a wheelchair skier with quadriplegia mentioned during interviews, “…where people label a wheelchair as a disability, for example, I want to tell you today that it’s a key to many things.”
-This is where adaptive skiing could then help overturn these prejudices by highlighting the “handi-capable” person sitting in the wheelchair.
+This is where adaptive skiing could help overturn these prejudices by highlighting the “handi-capable” individual sitting in the wheelchair.
 As Richard and André put it: “In this sense, the ‘handi-capable’ body constitutes a form of resistance to ableism.”
-(2017, p.71).
-In the practice of adaptive skiing, the disabled body allows one to ski in a way different from traditional skiing.
-The body is used in an innovative way, going against social norms.
+(2017, p.
+71).
+In the practice of adaptive skiing, the “handi-capable” body allows people to ski in a way that differs from traditional skiing.
+The body is used in an innovative way, going against the grain of social norms.
 This originality could change society’s view of sports for people with disabilities, particularly in the natural mountain environment.

 Ultimately, technological, architectural, and human supports help combat “ableism” (also known as “validism”), which, according to Richard and André (2017), represents a societal dominance of “able-bodied” norms and consequently leads to discrimination against people with disabilities.
-We thus observe a reversal of dominant bodily norms (challenging conventional ways of behaving) by demonstrating alternative ways of engaging with one’s body made possible by adventure tourism (Perera and Le Roux, 2021).
-The promotion of autonomy through a “handi-capable” view of the body thus enables a form of destigmatization of disability by changing society’s perspective on difference.
+We thus observe a reversal of dominant bodily norms (challenging conventional ways of behaving) by showcasing alternative ways of engaging with one’s body that adventure tourism makes possible (Perera and Le Roux, 2021).
+Promoting autonomy through a “handi-capable” view of the body thus helps destigmatize disability by changing society’s perspective on difference.

 Conclusion

 Ultimately, this research allowed us, first and foremost, to reframe certain preconceived notions, starting with our choice of vocabulary.
 Indeed, in the field of disability, terms such as autonomy and dependence are used inappropriately by our society.
 As Winance points out, “The person described intuitively, or by professionals, as ‘autonomous’ is not an isolated individual but a person who constructs themselves and is constructed through their relationships with various systems (Winance, 2001).
-In other words, they are both dependent and autonomous, or rather, they are autonomous through the multiple dependencies that constitute them.”
-(2007, p.85).
-When we apply these remarks to the practice of handiski, we then understand that this activity is carried out autonomously by handiskers, yet in an interdependent manner with multiple factors.
-Indeed, technological, architectural, and human aids are necessary for the implementation of the strategy.
-The purpose of this strategy is to successfully carry out the choice made by the participant, so that the latter is in a position of autonomy.
+In other words, they are both dependent and autonomous, or, to put it another way, they are autonomous through the multiple dependencies that define them.”
+(2007, p.
+85).
+When we apply these remarks to the practice of handiski, we come to understand that this activity is carried out autonomously by handiskiers, yet in a manner that is interdependent on multiple factors.
+Indeed, technological, architectural, and human supports are necessary for implementing this strategy.
+The goal of this strategy is to facilitate the choice made by the participant, so that the participant is in a position of autonomy.

 Furthermore, these activities help combat “ableism” (also known as “validism”).
 According to Richard and André in 2017, this term refers to society’s dominance of norms regarding the “able-bodied” body, which consequently leads to discrimination against people with disabilities.
-We thus observe a reversal of dominant bodily norms (challenging conventional ways of behaving) by showcasing alternative ways of engaging with one’s body made possible by adventure tourism (Perera and Le Roux, 2021).
-The promotion of autonomy, through a vision of the “handi-capable” body, thus enables a form of destigmatization of disability.
+We thus observe a reversal of dominant bodily norms (challenging conventional ways of behaving) by showcasing alternative ways of engaging with one’s body that adventure tourism enables (Perera and Le Roux, 2021).
+The promotion of autonomy, through a “handi-capable” view of the body, thus helps to destigmatize disability.
 Society’s perspective on difference is transformed.

 Finally, the concept of disability examined in this work is part of the field of “disability studies.”
-Linton (1998) defines this field as “restructuring the approach to disability by focusing on it as a social phenomenon, a social construct, a metaphor, and a culture, using a minority group model. ” (cited by Marcellini, 2005, p.
+Linton (1998) defines disability studies as “restructuring the approach to disability by focusing on it as a social phenomenon, a social construct, a metaphor, and a culture, using a minority-group model. ” (cited by Marcellini, 2005, p.
 31).
-In order to break down the barriers of disability and address the social construction imposed on difference, it is interesting to view the practice of adaptive skiing as an educational tool.
-Indeed, sparking interest and curiosity in others through sports is an ideal educational tool for challenging prejudices.
+In order to break down the barriers of disability and confront the social construction imposed on difference, it is interesting to consider the practice of adaptive skiing as an educational tool.
+Indeed, sparking others’ interest and curiosity through sports is an ideal educational tool for challenging prejudices.
 These prejudices must be challenged through the visibility and awareness of disability, starting at a very young age.

-To this end, our findings suggest that it would be beneficial to switch roles, placing an able-bodied person in a wheelchair (as is done during wheelchair training sessions).
+To this end, our results show that it would be beneficial to switch roles, by having an able-bodied person sit in a wheelchair (as is done during wheelchair training sessions).
 Putting oneself in the shoes of a wheelchair user would allow one to experience the sensations they feel.
-The able-bodied person is directly confronted with the gaze of others, which could then change their perspective on disability.
-Indeed, finding oneself in the wheelchair as an able-bodied person would constitute a concrete awareness-raising experience.
+The able-bodied person is directly confronted with the way others view them, which could then change their perspective on disability.
+Indeed, finding oneself in a wheelchair as an able-bodied person would be a concrete awareness-raising experience.
 Furthermore, as a quadriplegic para-skier points out, “I think if able-bodied people were asked to get into a shell—right before standing up—and learn to ski 45 cm off the ground, I’m not sure many of us would be standing on the slopes.”
-This reversal of established practices would transform society’s view of disability as well as the world of sports tourism.
+This reversal of established practices would transform not only society’s view of disability but also the world of sports tourism.

 Bibliography

 Fougeyrollas, P. (2011).
 The Tightrope Walker, the Wire, and the Web: Reciprocal Transformations of the Meaning of Disability.
-Laval University Press.
+Presse université Laval.

 Goffman, E. (1975).
-Stigma: Notes on the Management of Spoiled Identity.
+Stigma: The Social Uses of Disability.
 Les Éditions de Minuit.

 Loher-Goupil, A. (2015).
 Independence and Motor Disabilities (Chronique sociale, ed.).
 Chronique sociale

 Perera, E., Beldame, Y., & Soulé, B. (2018).
-Accessibility of ski resorts for people with disabilities: community and material resources to compensate for the limited initiative of mountain resort managers.
+Accessibility of Ski Areas for People with Disabilities: Community Initiatives and Infrastructure to Compensate for the Limited Commitment of Mountain Resort Managers.
 (Tétraèdre, Vol. 3).
 Tétraèdre.

 Perera, E., Beldame, Y., Soulé, B. (2020).
 Body, Sport, and Disabilities.
-In Accessibility of Ski Areas for People with Disabilities: Community and Material Resources to Compensate for the Limited Initiative of Mountain Resort Managers, Vol. 3 (Téraèdre ed., p.
+In Accessibility of Ski Areas for People with Disabilities: Community and Material Resources to Compensate for the Limited Commitment of Mountain Resort Managers, Vol. 3 (Téraèdre, p.
 145).
 Téraèdre.

 Reichhart, F. (2013).
 What Kinds of Tourism for People with Disabilities?
 (Open Edition Journals, ed.).
 Open Edition Journals.